pjtunstall/smart-road/README.md

 On Linux, when launched from a VS Code terminal, the program may crash when the traffic simulation window is closed, before it can display the stats.
 Apparently this issue is due to Snap-packaged VS Code running inside a sandbox that forces its own (older) version of glibc.
 Try launching this smart-road from another terminal, outside of VS Code, or reinstalling VS Code via another package manager.

-### Disappearing lanes

-While writing the program on macOS on my old MacBook Air, this issue was not apparent, but on Ubuntu, on a Lenovo ThinkPad with a larger screen, when the window is resized to be smaller than its initial size, there are certain sizes at which some of the lane markers disappear.
-As the window is reduced, lanes pop in and out of existence.
-At each size, a different selection of lanes is visible.

 ### Windows

 Someone reported the following error when trying to compile on Windows, which I haven't experimeted with yet: